 I love lentils for many reasons but not least is that because they are so small, you can prepare a meal in under half an hour; with only perhaps ten-minutes of your time will you be actively busy.
 You can get on doing something else more interesting while they are cooking.

 Lentils are for those who hate cooking but know they must eat nutritious nosh if they want to live long in the land.
-Convenience foods are the fastest way to pain and suffering.
+They are a "convenience food" that won't lead you down the path of pain and suffering.

 However they are rather dull so I like to add a sauce just as they finish cooking.
 Would you enjoy spicy-lentils?